Ifeoluwa-droid/Ecommerce-Product-Page/README.md

 # Ecommerce-Product-Page
 A Frontend Mentor Challenge

-This project was built with React.js and Sass.
+This project was built with React.js, Material UI and Sass.

 The link to the website is below;